Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Abstract

 \section{Abstract}

-We show that purely lossy defects in one- and two-dimensional non-Hermitian photonic crystals can enable a dramatic gain enhancement not accessible with lossless defects.
-We further show that the underlying mechanism behind the loss-induced enhancement is due to the resonances being located specifically at topological branch cut phase singularities with nontrivial winding numbers.
-Additionally we show that these resonances behave as quasi-bound states in the continuum with exceptionally high quality factors $\sim 10^5$ or higher accessible.
-Our work highlights the counterintuitive role of loss in enhancing gain in non-Hermitian systems and its connection to topological phenomena in photonic systems.
+We show that purely lossy defects in one- and two-dimensional non-Hermitian photonic crystals can induce transmission matrix singularities not accessible with lossless defects.
+These singularities in turn can enable dramatic enhancement in overall system gain not accessible through conventional means.
+We further show that the underlying mechanism behind the loss-induced gain enhancement is due to the resonances being located specifically at topological branch cut singularities in the reflection coefficient with nontrivial winding numbers.
+The resulting resonances can exhibit exceptionally high quality factors in excess of $\sim 10^4$.
+Our work highlights the counterintuitive role of loss in engineering singularities in the gain response in non-Hermitian systems and its connection to topological phenomena in photonic systems.